getsentry/spotlight/README.md

 3. A variety of SDK changes, enabling the SDK to fully manifest events and envelopes even when the DSN is not set.
 This means SDKs generate a full production-grade payload of their data all the time, and when spotlight is enabled (e.g. in dev) those get fired off.

-To adopt relay, a customer would only need to load the Spotlight overlay in their application:
+To adopt Spotlight, a customer would only need to load the dependency in their application:

 ```shell
 npm add sentry-spotlight